Union Street and Back Wynd,

 Originally built in 1837 as an Advocates Library and Hall.
-Designed by Architect John Smith in a Classical style, the building dominates a busy corner on Union Street.
+Designed by Architect John Smith in a Classical style, the building dominates a busy corner on at 120 Union Street and Back Wynd.

 On 12th January 1967, Historic Scotland designated the Queen’s Cinema a Grade B Listed building.